NYPL/dgx-svg-icons/README.md

     $ cd docs && python -m SimpleHTTPServer 4000
 ```

 then go to `localhost:4000` to see the styleguide.
-Doing this will serve the same styleguide that Github Pages will server.
+Doing this will serve the same styleguide that Github Pages will serve up... like a hot-fudge sunday.

 ### Reference